Skelly0/Publicia/documentation/Publicia Documentation.md

 ---

 This documentation covers the main aspects of Publicia's functionality and setup.
 For more specific questions or advanced configurations, consult the source code or reach out for additional support.

+## Recent Updates

+### Version 8.1 (2024)

+#### Bug Fixes

+1. **Empty Documents Fix**
+   - Added validation in the `add_document` method to check if a document has any content to chunk before attempting to create embeddings
+   - Added a `cleanup_empty_documents` method that runs at bot startup to detect and remove any documents with empty embeddings
+   - Fixed search method to check for and skip documents with empty embeddings before calculating similarities
+   - These fixes prevent crashes when trying to process empty documents or performing vector operations on empty arrays

+2. **Code Organization**
+   - Refactored code to improve organization and readability
+   - Removed duplicate imports
+   - Added more comprehensive error handling
+   - Improved logging for better debugging
+   - Enhanced type hints for better code understanding

+3. **Model Fallback System**
+   - Enhanced the model fallback system to more intelligently handle failed requests
+   - Added better logging for model switching to help diagnose API issues
+   - Improved the handling of vision-capable models when processing images

+4. **Documentation Updates**
+   - Updated documentation to reflect recent changes and improvements
+   - Added this Recent Updates section to track significant changes

+The codebase is now more stable and resilient, especially when handling edge cases like empty documents or API failures.